-In the serum profiling of including porphyrin and chlorophyll; glycine, serine and threonine; citrate cycle; and alanine, aspartate, and glutamate, four metabolic pathways significantly (p-value < 0.05) differed between the two groups.
-The tendency of the following four metabolic pathways tendency (0.05 $\leq p$ -value < 0.1) differed in the serum between the two groups; such as tyrosine metabolism; butanoate metabolism; synthesis and degradation of ketone bodies; and valine, leucine and isoleucine degradation (Table 3 and Fig 4A).
+In the serum profiling of including porphyrin and chlorophyll metabolism; glycine, serine and threonine metabolism; citrate cycle (tricarboxylic acid [TCA] cycle); and alanine, aspartate, and glutamate metabolism, four metabolic pathways significantly (p < 0.05) differed between the two groups.
+The following four metabolic pathways tendency ($0.05 \le p < 0.1$) differed in the serum between the two groups; such as tyrosine metabolism; butanoate metabolism; synthesis and degradation of ketone bodies; and valine, leucine and isoleucine degradation (Table 3 and Fig. 4A).

-In the urine, the following 11 metabolic pathways significantly (p-value < 0.05) differed between the two groups; such as ubiquinone and other terpenoid-quinone biosynthesis; alanine, aspartate and glutamate metabolism; selenocompound metabolism; aminoacyl-tRNA biosynthesis; valine, leucine and isoleucine degradation; valine, leucine and isoleucine biosynthesis; pentose phosphate pathway; tyrosine metabolism; starch and sucrose metabolism; primary bile and biosynthesis; and tryptophan metabolism (Table 4 and Fig 4B).
+In the urine, the following 11 metabolic pathways significantly (p < 0.05) differed between the two groups; such as ubiquinone and other terpenoid-quinone biosynthesis; alanine, aspartate and glutamate metabolism; selenocompound metabolism; aminoacyl-tRNA biosynthesis; valine, leucine and isoleucine degradation; valine, leucine and isoleucine biosynthesis; pentose phosphate pathway; tyrosine metabolism; starch and sucrose metabolism; primary bile and biosynthesis; and tryptophan metabolism (Table 4 and Fig. 4B).